-If writing to more than one 16-bit register where the high byte is the same for all registers written, then the high byte only needs to be written once.
+Reusing the Temporary HighIf writing to more than one 16-bit register where the high byte is the same for all registers written, then the high byte only needs to be written once.
 However, note that the same rule of atomic operation described previously also applies in this case.